gio8tisu/GAN-PoC/README.md

 I.e, another model is simultaniously trained to predict how probable its input comes from the target distribution or it has been synthesized by the generator model (hence, the name adversarial).
+A succesfully trained model using this method will generate diverse samples with a distribution similar to the target one.